 We will carefully consider mobile phone use and the new filtering and monitoring standard required by DfE and how this is managed in our academy and ensure it is reflected in our mobile and smart technology policy.
 This will include where children have unlimited and unrestricted access to the internet via mobile phone networks (i.e., 3G, 4G and 5G).

 Our arrangements will be regularly reviewed to address this additional area of safeguarding as technologies change recognising that having access to smart technology could mean some children, whilst at the academy, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (via large chat groups) and view and share pornography and other harmful content.

-Describe here: your academy policy on RSHE / PSHE and how you intend to introduce and include it in the curriculum over the next year.
+Rainbow Forge Primary Academy has a safeguarding curriculum, which carefully maps out RSHE and PHSE taught curriculum in school.
+This is reviewed regularly to make sure it is being delivered effectively and is relevant to the context of the school.

 Helplines and reporting